State of the Art and Potentialities of Graph-level Learning: Introduction

-Additionally, understanding the various graph-level learning techniques spanning both traditional and deep learning requires a comprehensive review of the vast amount of graph-level learning literature.
+The success of applications qualifies the huge potential of graph-level learning, which raises a practical demand to comprehensively survey this field spanning both traditional and deep learning within the vast amount of literature.
 There are surveys on learning graph-structured data.
 However, these reviews suffer from two main disadvantages.
 First, most existing surveys concentrate on articles that explore the node/edge/substructures in a single graph, such as network embedding \cite{cui2018survey}, community detection \cite{su2022comprehensive,10.5555/3491440.3492133}, anomaly detection \cite{ma2021comprehensive}, and graph neural networks \cite{wu2020comprehensive,zhang2020deep}.
 Graph-level learning is treated as a by-product taking up a subsection or less.
 The differences between graph learning on a single graph and graph-level learning are illustrated in Fig. \ref{intro_graphlevel}.
 Second, graph-level learning is only investigated from a single perspective, such as graph kernels \cite{kriege2020survey} or graph pooling \cite{liu2022graph}.
-As such, the surveys are not comprehensive as they overlook the interactions between different graph-level learning techniques.
+As such, the surveys have not covered a broad width and overlook the interactions between different graph-level learning techniques, e.g., adopting traditional techniques to empower GL-GNNs (see sections \ref{subgraph-based GL-GNNs} and \ref{kernel-based GL-GNNs}).